Trump rallies for Oz, Mastriano in Pa. amid midterm worries

 “I hope he is (anti-abortion),” Martin said, “but the sad part is we live in an age when we see politicians say one thing and do another.”

 Colvin reported from New York.
-Associated Press writer Brian Slodysko contributed to this report from Washington.
+Associated Press writer Brian Slodysko in Washington contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.